tmijs/tmi.js/docs/Events.md

 Someone got modded on a channel.

-**Important**: It doesn't detect if ``username`` is a new moderator, it is triggered when jtv gives the moderator status to someone on a channel.
+**Important:** It doesn't detect if ``username`` is a new moderator, it is triggered when jtv gives the moderator status to someone on a channel.
 You will see a lot of ``mod`` / ``unmod`` events on a channel.
 When a moderator joins a channel, it will take a few seconds for jtv to give him the moderator status.
 When leaving a channel, the user gets unmodded.

-Parameters:
+**Parameters:**

 - ``channel``: _String_ - Channel name
 - ``username``: _String_ - Username